phonaputer/hands_on_go/README.md

 * ...basic familiarity with at least one data store client library.
 * ...the ability to run Docker containers on their local device.
 * ...the ability to write simple SQL queries to SELECT and INSERT.
+* ...an IDE for Go set up on their local device.

 Also, just to add, this is what you don't need to know:
 #### Attendees do NOT need to have...